contao/docs/docs/dev/framework/templates/architecture.md

 hereby is, that your templates can stay the same and are already safe, when we're removing the input encoding part in Contao 6.

-In case you're wondering, how we achieve this: Under the hood, we added use our own `contao_html` and `contao_html_attr` escaper variants for the HTML context.
-These work very similar to the original versions (`html` and `html_attr`), except they prevent double encoding (`htmlspecialchars(double_encode: false)`).
+In case you're wondering, how we achieve this: Under the hood, we added our own `contao_html` and `contao_html_attr` escaper variants for the HTML context.
+These work very similar to the original versions (`html` and `html_attr`), except they prevent double encoding using `htmlspecialchars(double_encode: false)`.
 At template compile time, we then exchange escaper calls to point to ours instead.

 In order to not cause unwanted output for any other Symfony bundle or your app's custom templates, we only do this for